chrispoulter/halcyon-nextjs/README.md

 Open http://localhost:3000 in your browser to see the project running.

+### Two Factor Authentication (2FA)

+- Enable/disable/manage 2FA under `/profile/two-factor`.
+- Setup flow: generate QR → scan in app → enter 6-digit code → receive 10 recovery codes (store securely).
+- Login flow: if 2FA enabled, you are redirected to `/account/verify-2fa` to enter your authenticator code or a recovery code.
+- Reissue recovery codes at any time from the manage page (old codes become invalid).
+- Reconfigure replaces your authenticator secret; you must confirm again with a 6-digit code.

+Notes:

+- Recovery codes are stored hashed and are one-time use.
+- Uses `speakeasy` for TOTP and `qrcode` for QR generation.

 ## Building for Production

 To build the project for production: